thycotic/dsv-docs/product/index.md

 # Welcome to DevOps Secrets Vault (DSV) Technical Assistance

-This October, DSV has new flags for the update command, changes to the granularity of edits to Secrets data objects, and other refinements.
+This November, DSV assumed a soft delete posture for most delete operations and now offers increased availability and recoverability.
 [New This Month](./support/new-this-month.md) has the details.

 ---